-- 3.3.1 In the event of a rainfall incident, the external concreted areas are separately sealed.
-The only waste types stored not under the protection of a building / cover comprises of the CDE waste or fines from the trommel. - 3.3.2 In the event of a rainfall incident which leads to flooding, an emergency drainage consultant would be called to the site and water pooling in the external concreted areas of the site would be pumped from site. - 3.3.3 Some skips that have remained at producers' sites for extended periods may accumulate foul-smelling water, which can release odours when the skip is tipped.
+- 3.3.1 In the event of a rainfall incident, the impermeable pad has a sealed drainage system which will capture any foul-smelling surface water. - 3.3.2 In the event of a rainfall incident which leads to flooding, an emergency drainage consultant would be called to the site and water pooling in the external concreted areas of the site would be pumped from site. - 3.3.3 Some skips that have remained at producers' sites for extended periods may accumulate foul-smelling water, which can release odours when the skip is tipped.
 These issues often go unnoticed until the contents are deposited, particularly if the skip has been sealed.
 The skips provided to customers by the operator have drainage holes at the bottom to prevent this scenario.
 It is important to note that the operator does not intend to accept such material.

-3.4 Green Wastes
+3.4 Green wastes